EthanDann/SOC-Automation-Project/README.md

 ## Documentation

-I will be documenting the entire project to improve my documentation skills and gain a better understanding of each day's work.
-I will do my best to provide accurate descriptions of each day, implementation steps, challenges faced and lessons learned throughout the project.
+I documented the project to improve my documentation skills and gain a better understanding of each day's work.
+I did my best to provide accurate descriptions of each day, implementation steps, challenges faced and lessons learned throughout the project.